Off-Campus Housing

 Estimated Housing Costs

-Students should budget between $500 – $1,800+ CAD per month for rent, in addition to personal expenses.
+Students should budget between $500 – $1,800+ CAD per month for rent and personal expenses.
 Here are some common rental types and their average monthly costs:

 Rental Type |